-Some VPN providers do have Fire TV friendly apps that are available via the built in Amazon app store, so we’d suggest going for one of these if you’re not too technically minded.
+Some VPN providers do have Fire TV friendly apps that are available via the built-in Amazon app store, so it's best to go for one of these.

-At the time of writing, there are a number of VPN providers that offer apps directly in the app store, including IPVanish, Windscribe VPN, Puer VPN and Private VPN.
+At the time of writing, there are a number of VPN providers that offer apps directly in the app store, including Nord VPN, IPVanish, Express VPN, KeepSolid VPN and Digibit VPN.